ludomorellato/nicepy/README.md

 A **Heegaard diagram** describes a 3-dimensional manifold by a surface carrying two families of curves, drawn here in red and blue; the curves cut the surface into regions, and everything one wants to compute about the manifold is read off those regions.
-The catch is that the invariant of interest — Heegaard Floer homology — is defined by counting holomorphic discs, which is not something a computer can do, *unless* every region of the diagram is a bigon or a square.
+The catch is that the invariant of interest (Heegaard Floer homology) is defined by counting holomorphic discs, which is not something a computer can do, *unless* every region of the diagram is a bigon or a square.
 A diagram with that property is called **nice**, and the Sarkar–Wang algorithm turns any diagram into a nice one by repeatedly